billyball1517/gns3server-old/README.md

 https://computingforgeeks.com/how-to-install-kvm-on-fedora/

-Basically just execute: `yum -y install bridge-utils libvirt virt-install qemu-kvm` and you should be good to go.
+Basically just execute: `yum -y install qemu-kvm` and you should be good to go.

 # Steps